 Ingredients & Method

 - 180g carrots (peeled weight), cut on the diagonal into 1/2cm slices

 - 180g banana shallots (peeled weight), cut into 1/2cm slices

 - 300g small cauliflower florets

 - 1 large fresh red chilli, deseeded and cut into thin julienne (matchstick) strips

 - 100ml cold water

-  Place the sugar, star anise and both vinegars in a medium sauce pan, bring to the boil and cook for 8 minutes over medium heat, add the julienne chillies and cook for a further 2 minutes.
+Place the sugar, star anise and both vinegars in a heavy-based saucepan, along with salt and pepper, and bring to the boil, then boil rapidly, uncovered, over a high heat for about 8 minutes or until the mixture is slightly reduced and syrupy.
+Add the chilli strips and cook for a further 2 minutes.